 Best Thermal Paste Alternatives

 Thermal pads are also easier to install and remove.
-Thermal paste can stick to the CPU after a very long time and it can be messy when you are removing them.
+Thermal paste can stick to the CPU after a very long time, and it can be messy when you are removing them.
 No such complications exist for a thermal pad.

 Consider opting for liquid cooling if you do not want to deal with thermal paste.

 In short, thermal paste itself is great at cooling, but if you want to take your cooling up a notch higher, go for an AIO or custom liquid cooler.
-And don’t forget to see the differences between a thermal paste and a thermal pad.

 Frequently Asked Questions